-I am a Consultant Hand and Wrist Surgeon at the Pulvertaft Hand Centre in Derby and have recently been appointed Honorary (Consultant) Assistant Professor, University of Nottingham, Medical School.
-I underwent orthopaedic training in the Trent Region, gaining the FRCS (Trauma and Orthopaedics) exam.
+I am a Consultant Hand and Wrist Surgeon at the Pulvertaft Hand Centre in Derby.
+My practice is entirely Hand and Wrist problems and I have a large proportion of tertiary referral work for complex issues.
+I also have an interest in minimally invasive surgery - endoscopic carpal and cubital tunnel release, Xiapex/Collagenase, Needle Aponeurotomy etc. I underwent orthopaedic training in the Trent Region, gaining the FRCS (Trauma and Orthopaedics) exam.
 I have undertaken specialist training in Derby, Nottingham and Oxford where I was the National Hand Fellow.
 I have been examined in, and passed, the British Post Graduate hand Diploma.